 Incremental Deploy module is built on top of Deploy module.
 The latter must already be installed on a site before Incremental Deploy is installed.
 This is because Incremental Deploy makes a couple of changes to the database table that holds information about the items in a deployment plan.
+Incremental Deploy is not actively supported, or updated since 2011.

 This documentation assumes your source and destination sites are already set up as per the Deploy documentation here.